 Calvin E. Lightner (1877-1960) moved to Raleigh in 1898 to attend Shaw University.
-He began his business in 1908, and his long career included real estate development (most notably along Raleigh’s black main street), teaching and undertaking (founding a funeral home in 1911).
+He began his business in 1908, and his long career included real estate development (most notably along Raleigh’s black main street), teaching, undertaking, and the founding of a funeral home in 1911.
 Lightner also ran for City Council in a notable 1919 race.
-(His son Clarence E. Lightner became Raleigh’s first popularly elected mayor in 1973.)
+His son Clarence E. Lightner became Raleigh’s first popularly elected mayor in 1973.
 Lightner Funeral Home still occupies the 1926 Capehart-Lightner House, purchased in 1941.
 Lightner’s own 1907 home at 419 S. East St. was demolished in 1990.